One to Many

 }

-We store the values of the properties for these entities in two database tables, named customer and order:
+We store the values of the properties for these entities in two database tables, named `customer` and `order:`

-customer
+| customer |

-order
+| order |

-The order table contains a foreign key column named customer_id which holds the primary key value of the customer table.
-We have no choice over which side owns the relationship - only the order table can have a the foreign key, because a customer can have multiple orders, and we can't store multiple foreign keys in a single column.
+The `order` table contains a foreign key column named `customer_id` which holds the primary key value of the `customer` table.
+We have no choice over which side owns the relationship - only the `order` table can have a the foreign key, because a customer can have multiple orders, and we can't store multiple foreign keys in a single column.

-Examples
+### Examples

-Here are two examples of how to set up the mapping for a one-to-many relationship using attributes or annotations (these examples are all equivalent; you only need to use one type of mapping provider, it is up to you which one).
+Here are two examples of how to set up the mapping for a one-to-many relationship using attributes or annotations (these examples are all equivalent; you only need to use one type of [mapping provider](/annotations.md), it is up to you which one).&#x20;

-As with one-to-one, note that the sourceJoinColumn attribute (or @ORM\JoinColumn annotation if using Doctrine annotations) exists on the owning side (Order), and the other side (Customer) has a mappedBy attribute, telling Objectiphy where to look for the join column.
-The value of mappedBy must be a property name, not a column name!
+As with [one-to-one](/defining-relationships/one-to-one.md#examples), note that the `sourceJoinColumn` attribute (or `@ORM\JoinColumn` annotation if using Doctrine annotations) exists on the owning side (`Order`), and the other side (`Customer`) has a `mappedBy` attribute, telling Objectiphy where to look for the join column.
+The value of `mappedBy` must be a *property* name, not a column name!

-Example 1: Minimal Mapping
+#### Example 1: Minimal Mapping

 The following example shows the bare minimum mapping information necessary, on the assumption that the foreign key in the owning table is the primary key of the owned table and that a left join is sufficient.
 If you are using non-standard columns, or require an inner join, you will need to define them in full as shown in example 2 (note, if using Doctrine annotations, you cannot specify the join type with an annotation).